Antibody Validation Strategies: CiteAb introductory guides

 - Expression of tagged proteins

-Below, we give an overview of these pillars, plus two further important strategies: biological models and cell treatment, given their common use by some of the suppliers we partner with.
+Below, we give an overview of these pillars.
+Plus, we outline two further important strategies: biological models and cell treatment, given their common use by some of the suppliers we partner with.

-It is worth noting other methods of validation could be considered, such as: neutralisation, peptide array and protein array; these methods are beyond the scope of this current review.
+Other methods of validation could also be considered, such as: neutralisation, peptide array and protein array.
+These methods are beyond the scope of this current review.

 An overview of the Five Pillars of Antibody Validation (and more)